Speech of Pierre-François Veil on the occasion of the Hazkarah, commemoration dedicated to the unburied victims of the Shoah. Commemoration

 And if there is a reminder that today imposes itself with more solemnity than ever, it is that of the sacred terror that this word must inspire: genocide.

-To employ it with lightness, to use it improperly, without regard not only for its gravity but for its meaning, to return it even, with sadistic perfidy, against the descendants of those who have suffered it in their flesh, is not simply a semantic error, it is a moral fault, it may even be the major bankruptcy of our time, the one that leads to the installation of the great confusion of minds through which antisemitic hatred finds all the ways to return, again, haunt human consciousness, eighty years after the Holocaust.
+To use it lightly, to use it improperly, without regard not only for its gravity but for its meaning, to turn it even, with sadistic perfidy, against the descendants of those who have suffered it in their flesh, is not simply a semantic error, It is a moral fault, it may even be the major failure of our time, which leads to install the great confusion of spirits through which anti-Semitic hatred finds all the ways to come back, again, to haunt human consciousness, eighty years after the Holocaust.

-We, the survivors, we, the children of the survivors, never for eighty years, never since our parents came back or they did not come back, we had not, to this extent, been embraced by the anguish of the onslaught, everywhere in the world, of anti-Semitic hatred.
+We, the survivors, we, the children of the survivors, never for eighty years, never since our parents came back or did not come back, we had not been so hugged by the anguish of the flood, everywhere in the world, of anti-Semitic hatred.

 What happened then?